Project Management Processes

 Validation is a supporting activity that runs from first day to the last day of a project.
 Each and every activity and delivery should have its own validation criteria in order to verify the successful outcome or the successful completion.

-When it comes to project deliveries and requirements, a separate team called 'quality assurance team' will assist the project team for validation and verifications functions.
+When it comes to project deliveries and requirements, a separate team called 'quality assurance team' will assist the project team for validation and verification functions.

 Once all the project requirements are achieved, it is time to hand over the implemented system and closeout the project.
 If the project deliveries are in par with the acceptance criteria defined by the client, the project will be duly accepted and paid by the customer.